AnoukSmet/Casa-Pedra-Nobre/README.md

     This will include images from the breakfast, amenities, activities & experiences and policies.

 * Reservation page
-    This section will consists of multiple step spreaded over multiple pages.
+    This section will consists of multiple steps spreaded over multiple pages.
     Step 1: user selects preferred check-in and check-out data.
     Step 2: available rooms and their prices will be displayed and the user select the amount of guests per room and add the room(s) they want.
     Step 3: summary of the selected rooms and check-in/check-out data will be displayed, together with a form a finalise the reservation.